wwcline/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 * Change Patcher settings as you'd like
 * Build OpenCore again
 * Install OpenCore to internal drive
+** If your Mac has a Fusion Drive, the Patcher will present both the SSD (disk 0) and the HDD (disk 1).
+Install OpenCore to the SSD (disk 0).
 * Reboot holding Option, and select the internal EFI

 And voila!
 No more USB drive required.